 - Focus on the eyes of a person

-There are several different settings on your camera related to getting sharp focus, so you need to choose the most appropriate one for each situation you photograph.
-Let’s go through them one by on,e so you know which settings to apply in various different scenarios.
+There are several different settings on your camera related to getting sharp images.
+You need to choose the most appropriate one for each situation in which you may be photographing.
+Let’s go through them one by one, so you know which settings to apply in various different scenarios.

 #1 Choose the appropriate Focus Mode

-- Single: called One-Shot on Canon cameras, AF-S on Nikon and Sony, AFS on Pentax, and S-AF on Olympus.
+- Single Shot Focus Mode: called One-Shot on Canon cameras, AF-S on Nikon and Sony, AFS on Pentax, and S-AF on Olympus.

-- Continuous: called AI Servo on Canon, AF-C on Nikon and Sony, AFC on Pentax, and C-AF on Olympus.
+- Continuous Focus Mode: called AI Servo on Canon, AF-C on Nikon and Sony, AFC on Pentax, and C-AF on Olympus.

-- Auto: called AI Focus on Canon, AF-A on Nikon and Sony, AFA on Pentax.
+- Auto Focus Mode: called AI Focus on Canon, AF-A on Nikon, and Sony, AFA on Pentax.

-- Manual: pretty much the same on all cameras – M.
+- Manual Focus: pretty much the same on all cameras – M.